Good Girls Go Bad: Music video

 A music video for the song was shot on May 3, 2009, in New York City by director Kai Regan and it premiered on Monday, June 29, 2009.
 Leighton Meester shot the clip while she was in town for the 2009 Costume Institute Gala.
 The concept of the video is that Gabe Saporta runs an underground speakeasy, complete with shelves of booze, gambling tables and a dance floor.
 The band is in charge of the above-ground deli that acts as a front operation to hide the debauchery within.
 To gain access to the illegal club, patrons must order the correct sandwich and proceed down a staircase.
 Meester and Victoria Asher — who has a codename of Johnny Outlaw — the band's keytarist, exchange several text messages while in the club concerning a package hidden in the DJ's booth.
 At one point, Meester makes references to her role of Blair Waldorf in Gossip Girl by texting "xoxo".
 Meester retrieves the package and shortly after, the club is raided by police, and the speakeasy operators - including Saporta - are all arrested.
 At the end of the video, it is revealed that Asher and Meester were undercover agents involved in a sting operation.
 The video was nominated at the 2009 MTV Video Music Awards in the category Best Pop Video, but lost to "Womanizer" by Britney Spears.

 Ryland's alter-ego, Guy Ripley makes an appearance.
 During his appearance a reference is made to "The City Is at War" video.

 Chart performance

 The song debuted on the Billboard Hot 100 chart of May 30, 2009, at number 76, becoming the first entry of both artists in the chart.
 On June 20, 2009, the song re-entered on chart at number 91.
 On August 15, 2009, the song entered the top 10 at number 10, becoming the first Top 10 of both artists in the chart.
 The song eventually peaked at number 7.
+As of August 2011, the song sold over two million copies and was certified double platinum by the RIAA in November 2020.